24f2002329/24f2002329/README.md

 </h1>
 </div>

-# Hello, I'm Devendra Chouhan!
+# Hi, I'm Devendra Chouhan!

 Welcome to my GitHub profile!
 I'm passionate about coding, learning new technologies, and contributing to open-source projects.
 I'm currently pursuing a BS in Data Science and Programming @IITMadras and I am at the Diploma level of the program.